AlternativeFFFF/Alt-F4/submissions/train-stop-limits/train-stop-limits.md

-## 1.1 Feature Discussion - Train stop limits <author>Conor_</author>
+## 1.1 Feature Discussion - Train Stop Limits <author>Conor_</author>

-With the Factorio 1.1 beta released to the public, we thought this an appropriate time to talk about some of the changes it bring as well as to talk about how the community has been accounting for the lack of these features up until now.
+With the Factorio 1.1 beta released to the public, we thought this an appropriate time to talk about some of the changes it brings as well as to talk about how the community has been accounting for the lack of these features up until now.
+Of course, I decided to investigate the new Train Stop Limit feature because [I love trains!](https://alt-f4.blog/ALTF4-8/#i-love-factorio-because-of-trains-conor_)

 ### A simple mistake by a younger, more naive Conor_